drivecore/mycoder-docs/docs/examples/project-management.md

 ---
-title: Project Management Examples
+title: Project Management
 description: Using MyCoder for planning, issue creation, and project organization
 ---

-# Project Management Examples
+# Project Management

 MyCoder excels at helping with project management tasks such as creating issues, planning work, and organizing projects.
 This page provides real-world examples of effective prompts for these scenarios.